-You can go small, like this 3-outlet surge protector with USB ports from Belkin or go big with a 7-outlet Rocketfish power bar with surge protection that will keep your electronics safe.
+You can find them in a variety of configurations, some with only a few outlets and others with many like this 7-outlet Rocketfish power bar with surge protection that will keep your electronics safe.

 This Monster wall mounted 6-outlet surge protector is also pretty handy and keeps things off the floor and looking tidy.